hector-oviedo/snakeless/README.md

 - `iam.tf`
 - `lambda.tf`
 - `apigateway.tf`
-- `frontend_deployment.sh`<- (Experimental) Bash script for modify the singletone.js and upload the frontend to the S3.
+- `frontend_deployment.sh`<- Bash script for modify the singletone.js and upload the frontend to the S3.

 #### Pipeline
 The lack of a CI/CD pipeline means certain manual steps, here we have 2 different solutions: